 SkyRide to the top of Stone Mountain

-Thrills and claustrophobia.
 Ever been on a gondola?
 We’re not talking about a romantic boat voyage for two through the canals of Venice.
 We’re talking a skytram-type scary can of people soaring through the air with hundreds of feet below to potentially plummet down.
 Can you tell that the gondola isn’t for everybody?
-While all five kids we had with us were excited to fly through the sky, I certainly was not thrilled to ride the Summit SkyRide.
+While the kids were excited to fly through the sky, I certainly was not thrilled to ride the Summit SkyRide.
 It wasn’t so bad, I guess, but I wasn’t stoked for the ride back down.
 I guess it’s a good family travel activity.

 Tip: if you have a brave kid, try to get them to the front part of the gondola car.
-The sweeping view will impress them, even if they’re already a daredevil.
+The view will impress them, even if they’re already a daredevil.